 Earlier this year, research firm The NPD Group confirmed what many in the quick-service industry have known for years: The breakfast wars are real, and there’s more at stake then a Waffle Taco or a better cup of coffee.
 NPD’s “A Look into the Future of Foodservice” report found that the quick-service segment showed the strongest increase in breakfast visits of all restaurant segments, with a 4 percent increase in 2013 over 2012.

 A cruise ship on the Rhine River in Germany.

 The Camp Pendleton military base near San Diego.

-Dunkin’ Donuts announced the signing of a multiunit store development agreement with existing franchisees Jason Duffy and Bert Hayenga to develop three new restaurants in Colorado Springs, Colorado.
-The first restaurant is planned to open in 2014 and the remainder by 2017.
+Dunkin’ Donuts inked a multiunit store development agreement with new franchisees Brian and Sharon Weidendorf to develop seven restaurants in Duluth, Minnesota, and the surrounding areas.
+The first restaurant is planned to open in spring 2015.

 Led by Brian and his wife Sharon, this new franchise group holds more than 30 years of experience in the real estate development industry.
 Joining this team is Pat Messina, a restaurant industry veteran who will manage and oversee the daily operations for each restaurant.

 This year, Shark Week will run on Dunkin’.
 Shark Week, television’s longest running must-see TV event, returns to Discovery Channel on August 10, and Dunkin’ Donuts has launched a partnership with the network to create a virtual feeding frenzy of innovative social and interactive programming, along with a special new donut that shark fans will love sinking their teeth into.